No-Bake Raw Vegan Cheesecake made with raw cashews and pure maple syrup. This easy “cheesecake” recipe is grain-free, dairy-free and paleo friendly.

-Once you try this baseline version, you can do all sorts of cool things, like add fresh pureed fruit, a vanilla bean or two, peanut butter, instant coffee, chocolate, caramel, etc etc to really whet your whistle.
+Once you try this classic Vegan Cashew Cheesecake, you can do all sorts of cool things, like add fresh pureed fruit, a vanilla bean or two, peanut butter, instant coffee, chocolate, caramel, etc etc to really whet your whistle.

 - No-cook, no-bake, no heat needed whatsoever